shivaprasad-patil/ScAdver/README.md

-# AdverBatchBio: Adversarial Batch Correction for Single-Cell and Cell Painting Data
+# ScAdver: Adversarial Batch Correction for Single-Cell and Cell Painting Data

-AdverBatchBio is a Python package for performing adversarial batch correction on single-cell and cell painting data while preserving biological signal and promoting batch mixing.
+ScAdver is a Python package for performing adversarial batch correction on single-cell and cell painting data while preserving biological signal and promoting batch mixing.

 ## Features